Factbox: 'Black boxes' the top priority for Lion Air crash investigators

 The top priority for investigators will be finding the cockpit voice recorder and flight data recorder to help determine the cause, safety experts said.

-The pilots had asked to turn back to base shortly before losing contact with air traffic control, according to a spokesman for Indonesia’s air navigation authorities. [nS7N1SL02J]
+The pilots had asked to turn back to base shortly before losing contact with air traffic control, according to a spokesman for Indonesia’s air navigation authorities.

 Data from flight tracking service FlightRadar24 shows the first sign that something was amiss came about two minutes into the flight when the plane had reached 2,000 feet.